OscarFromNZ/SoloMusicBot/README.md

 ## Acknowledgments

-My dad helped me with a couple errors :)
+My dad helped me with a few things :)